-SUBJECT & NO. COURSE UNITS NURSING 267 Nursing Process and Practice in the Care of th Client II NURSING 268 Nursing Process and Practice in the Care of C with Alterations in Mental Health NURSING 269 Nursing Process and Practice in the Care of the Adult Client III 5.5 NURSING 273 Role Transition I 0.5
+SUBJECT & NO. COURSE UNITS \$ NURSING 267 Nursing Process and Practice in the Care of the Adult Client II NURSING 268 Nursing Process and Practice in the Care of Clients with Alterations in Mental Health 4 NURSING 273 Role Transition I0.
+5